zeroasiccorp/sbtest/README.md

 This repo contains a Dockerfile specifying an image with Verilator (v5.012), Icarus Verilog (v11), and RISC-V tools (2023.01.04) preinstalled.

-The image can be built and released through GitHub Actions by pushing a tag tag starting with `v`.
+The image can be built and released through GitHub Actions by pushing a tag starting with `v`.
 For example, if you want to build and release version 0.1.2 of this image:

 ```shell
 > git tag v0.1.2